davetron5000/naildrivin5.com/_posts/2016-06-10-dont-use-ENV-directly.md

 ---
 layout: post
-title: "Don't use the UNIX environment directly"
+title: "Don't Use the UNIX Environment Directly"
 date: 2016-06-10
 ---